cairo-book/cairo-book/src/ch99-01-05-02-component-dependencies.md

 # Component dependencies

-A component can use another component as a dependency.
-It's for example possible to create the `OwnableCounter` component that will use the `Ownable` component as a dependency.

-The component structure is very similar to a regular component.
+Working with components becomes more complex when we try to use one component inside another.
+As mentioned earlier, a component can only be embedded within a contract, meaning that it's not possible to embed a component within another component.
+However, this doesn't mean that we can't use one component inside another.
+In this section, we will see how to use a component as a dependency of another component.

+Consider a component called `OwnableCounter` whose purpose is to create a counter that can only be incremented by its owner.
+This component can be embedded in any contract, so that any contract that uses it will have a counter that can only be incremented by its owner.

+The first way to implement this is to create a single component that contains both counter and ownership features from within a single component.
+However, this approach is not recommended: our goal is to minimize the amount of code duplication and take advantage of component reusability.
+Instead, we can create a new component that _depends_ on the `Ownable' component for the ownership features, and internally defines the logic for the counter.

-Here is the full implementation that we'll break down right after
+Here's the complete implementation, which we'll break down right after:

 ```rust
 {{#include ../listings/ch99-starknet-smart-contracts/components/listing_01_component_dep/src/counter.cairo:full}}